lexe-app/lexe-public/SECURITY.md

 In addition to Mallory's capabilities, Roger has access to Lexe's cloud instances, where the Lexe's database is stored and where users' Lightning nodes run.
 Roger has access to Lexe's LSP, and can broadcast old channel states in order to attempt to steal funds from Lexe users.
-Roger can prevent a node from running at all, run a node as many times as she wants (including in parallel, with command line inputs of her choice), or stop a node at an arbitrary point during its execution.
+Roger can prevent a node from running at all, run a node as many times as she wants (including in parallel, with command line inputs of his choice), or stop a node at an arbitrary point during its execution.
 Using these powers, Roger can attempt side-channel attacks on users' nodes with the goal of retrieving sensitive information from within SGX.
 Roger also has access to Lexe's software signing key.

 Although we would never want to risk our hard-earned trust and reputation by attacking our own users, for Lexe to qualify as non-custodial, we must demonstrate that Lexe users are reasonably secure even in the presence of a Roger-like adversary.